-House Bill 1297 affects the Arkansas public retirement systems as defined in chapters 1 through 11 of Title 24 of the Arkansas Code.
-House Bill 1297 covers any employee that is covered by one of the retirement systems.
-House Bill 1297 sets out rules for the forfeiture of retirement benefits when a member of one of the systems enters a guilty plea to a felony that relates to that person's official actions while serving in office.
+Senate Bill 53 affects the Arkansas public retirement systems as defined in chapters 1 through 11 of Title 24 of the Arkansas Code.
+Senate Bill 53 defines an elected public official and a public employee.
+It would appear that the definition of public employee in this bill does not include employees of cities or school districts.
+Senate Bill 53 sets out rules for the forfeiture of retirement benefits when an elected public official or public employee is convicted or enters a guilty plea to a felony arising out of that person's official actions while serving in office.
 There are provisions to restore their benefits if the person is pardoned or the conviction is overturned.